-Device z/VM Support Support Notes TotalStorage Enterprise Storage Server [®] (2105) [ESCON or FICON attached] V5.2, V5.3, V5.4 z/VM automatically virtualizes the controller mode that a guest supports.
-Models 750 and 800 supported in 2105 native controller mode. z/VM V5.2 requires APAR VM63952.
+Device z/VM Support TotalStorage Enterprise Storage Server ® (2105) [ESCON or FICON attached] V5.3, V5.4, V6.1 z/VM automatically virtualizes the controller mode that a guest supports.
+Models 750 and 800 supported in 2105 native controller mode.
 Supported in emulation mode as a 3990 Model 3 or 6 Storage Control.
 Supported DASD device types are: 3390 Model 2, 3, and 9 DASD (including large Model 9s known as Model 27 and Model 54) 3390 Model 2 and 3 DASD in 3380 track compatibility mode Only 3390 Model 3 or 9 is supported for installation of z/VM.
 Mixed 3390 models are not supported for installation of z/VM.
-The performance-oriented track level commands are supported for guest use only.
-Parallel Access Volumes (PAVs) are supported as minidisks for guests that exploit PAV architecture. z/VM V5.2 requires APAR VM63952.
+Performance-oriented track level commands supported for guest use only.
+Parallel Access Volumes (PAVs) supported as minidisks for guests that exploit PAV architecture.
 DFSMS/VM FL221 support for 3390 Model 9 disks larger than 10017 cylinders requires APAR VM63004.
 For guest use of FlashCopy, the device must be dedicated to the guest or defined as a fullpack minidisk.
-PPRC is supported for guest use only.
+PPRC supported for guest use only.
 Native use of PPRC requires ICKDSF V1.17.
 For ICKDSF support information, see the ICKDSF Program Directory.
-TotalStorage Enterprise Storage Server (2105) [FCP attached] V5.2, V5.3, V5.4 For native z/VM use, the ESS volumes appear as 9336-20 DASD. [. e. uuusiou] For guest use, the ESS volumes can appear either as 9336-20 DASD or as SCSI LUNs directly accessed through FCP subchannels.
+TotalStorage Enterprise Storage Server (2105) V5.3, V5.4, V6.1 For native z/VM use, the ESS volumes appear as 9336-20 DASD.
+[FCP attached] For guest use, the ESS volumes can appear either as 9336-20 DASD or as SCSI LUNs directly accessed through FCP subchannels.